christopherdurr/booknotes/beingmortal.md

 ## Chapter 8: Courage

 Courage is *strength* in the face of knowledge of what is to be feared or hoped.
 Wisdom is prudent strength

+One has to decide whether one’s fears or one’s hopes are what should matter most.

+“Peak-End rule”: an average of the pain experienced at just two moments—the single worst moment of the procedure and the very end.

+For human beings, life is meaningful because it is a story.
+A story has a sense of a whole, and its arc is determined by the significant moments, the ones where something happens.
+Measurements of people’s minute-by-minute levels of pleasure and pain miss this fundamental aspect of human existence.
+A seemingly happy life may be empty.
+A seemingly difficult life may be devoted to a great cause.
+We have purposes larger than ourselves.

+We have room to act, to shape our stories, though as time goes on it is within narrower and narrower confines.

+By 2012, one in thirty-five Dutch people sought assisted suicide at their death

+No matter how much one has seen, nature refuses predictability. '

+## Epilogue

+We’ve been wrong about what our job is in medicine.
+We think our job is to ensure health and survival.
+But really it is larger than that.
+It is to enable well-being.
+And well-being is about the reasons one wishes to be alive.

+Sometimes we can offer a cure, sometimes only a salve, sometimes not even that.
+But whatever we can offer, our interventions, and the risks and sacrifices they entail, are justified only if they serve the larger aims of a person’s life.
+When we forget that, the suffering we inflict can be barbaric.